-Animals pick up the virus either by direct contact with an infected animal or by contact with foodstuffs which have been contaminated by such an animal, or by eating or coming into contact with some part of an infected carcass.
-Airborne spread of the disease can take place and under favourable weather conditions, the disease may be spread considerable distances.
+Animals pick up the virus either by direct contact with an infected animal or by contact with foodstuffs that have been contaminated by such an animal, or by eating or coming into contact with some part of an infected carcase.
+The airborne spread of the disease can take place, and under favourable weather conditions, the disease may be spread considerable distances.
 The disease is also known to be spread by people, vehicles and other objects that have been contaminated by the virus.

-Animals recovered from the disease will remain a carrier thereof for a period of 28 days, albeit at lower levels.
+Animals recovered from Foot- and Mouth Disease will remain a carrier thereof for a period of 28 days, albeit at lower levels.

 People infected by the disease will be a temporary carrier for up to 48 hours.

 The virus can persist in contaminated feces and food for up to a month depending on temperature and pH conditions – should the conditions not be viable for the survival of the virus, it will die in that specific area.

 Mortality rates of animals infected with Foot- and Mouth Disease are very low at 5%, but the negative effects on cattle health and production can be immense.